Camp Information and Scholarships

 Cancellations and Refunds

 A full refund is provided if NIU cancels the camp or if the camp is full.
 A full refund may be allowed for campers who withdraw because of illness or a family emergency.
 These situations are decided on a case-by-case basis, and documentation from a doctor or other professional is required.
-If the camp is full, the camper is put on a waiting list and will not be charged.

 A camper who withdraws more than 28 days before the start date of the camp receives a refund of all but $50.
 A camper who withdraws 15-27 days before the start date of the camp receives a refund of all but $100.
 A camper who withdraws 14 days or less before the start date of camp does not receive a refund.